notivae/notivae/docs/src/en/start/installation/troubleshooting.md

   docker volume rm notivae_pgdata
   ```

-## @lucide:app-window Frontend is Blank or Unresponsive
+## @icon:app-window Frontend is Blank or Unresponsive

 **Symptoms**
 - You open `http://localhost:8766` and see a blank screen or a browser error.